1031-Systems/1031_Delivery/README.md

 functionality.
 Helpful scripts, based on rshell, may be used to install the correct versions.

+To install the Christmas version, the only one working right now do:

+cd Pico
+install_Christmas
+cd ..

 In the Pico part of the repo there is a file named commlib.py.
 This is the interface library for Animator.py to talk to the hardware.
 In order for Animator to load the right commlib, there should be a